apache/sling-whiteboard/org.apache.sling.repoinit.webconsole/README.md

 Note installing from source requires Java 11 or later and Maven 3.x or later.

+This project has been tested to work with Sling 11+.

 ## Configuration

 To enable execute functionality of the web console, you must add a Apache Sling Login Admin Whitelist entry.
 Open the OSGi console to [/system/console/configMgr](http://localhost:8080/system/console/configMgr) and add an entry for `org.apache.sling.repoinit.webconsole` either to an existing configuration fragment or a new one.